 Mark Balletto has been performing and recording as My Record Player since 2003.
-Based in Grand Rapids, MI via Chicago, My Record Player recorded with the late, great Jay Bennett at his Pieholden Suite Sound studio and released the CD, Come Around, in 2004, the digital-only single, “Gold”, in 2009, the 2017 digital-only single, “Tearin’ At The Heart Of Me”, and numerous videos.
+Based in Grand Rapids, MI via Chicago, My Record Player recorded with the late, great Jay W. Bennett at his Pieholden Suite Sound studio and released his debut record, Come Around, in 2004, the digital-only single “Gold” in 2009, the 2017 digital-only single “Tearin’ At The Heart Of Me” and numerous videos.

 My Record Player will release a 4-song vinyl EP Spring 2020 and perform as a trio with Dave Budrys (bass/vox) & Gerald Dowd (drums/vox).